31 Reasons Students Get a F Grade | HelpWithAssignment Blog

 Time is a valuable asset and even more so for students.
 Non-academic distractions and procrastination often consume a lot of time of students.
 Because of a large amount of commitments, students are often not able to prioritize their academics and therefore lose precious time.

 Knowing the significance of dedication leads to a successful all-round career.
 Every hardship needs to be taken as a challenge and worked upon to achieve success.
-However, having a low tolerance for such challenges can result in low grades at school.
+However, having a low tolerance for such challenges can result in bad grades in college.

 A Negative Attitude

 Having a negative outlook towards life and all of its challenges is very damaging.
 If small hiccups and mishaps in life lead to students being in despair, they are likely to harbor a negative attitude for everything in general.
-This results in them being demotivated to study, which leads to low grades.
+This results in them being demotivated to study, which leads to bad grades in college.

 Just as a negative attitude is undesirable, so is an overtly positive one.
 Being excessively sure about your skills and assuming that you know everything can render you unable to prepare at your optimum level.
 Such an attitude will ultimately bring about low marks.